Paul is a Partner in the Contentious Property Team. He is a long standing member and former Chairman of the Property Litigation Association (PLA).

 He advises on all areas of property litigation, including residential landlord and tenant law (from high net worth individuals' disputes to more down-to-earth claims), commercial lease enforcement, business lease renewals, possession claims, including mortgage claims, long residential leases (enforcement of covenants, and enfranchisement work), and real property disputes such as boundary disputes, rights of way, and rights of light.

 His areas of expertise include adverse possession claims, Alternative Dispute Resolution (ADR) and mediation, business tenancies, High Court and County Court civil litigation, property related insolvency and bankruptcy work, all aspects of landlord and tenant law, Leasehold Enfranchisement, and professional negligence.
 Paul is part of the Leasehold Enfranchisement Group within Russell-Cooke and also works closely with the firm's Charity and Social Business Team.
-Paul is listed as a leader in the field of Real Estate Litigation in Chambers 2010.
+Paul is listed as a 'Leading Individual' in the field of Real Estate Litigation in Chambers legal directory.

 Recent cases he has worked on include: